gazellawificom/gazella-sso/README.md

 ### Installing

 Upload gazella-sso.php into your project folder.
-Then configure the options you see
+Then configure / replace the variables in bold text within the "CONFIGURATION" for example as seen below:

 ```
 //======================================================================//